jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Debian and Ubuntu

-Jamulus (with GUI) is will be [included in Debian Bullseye (testing)](https://packages.debian.org/bullseye/jamulus) thanks to [mirabilos](https://github.com/mirabilos).
-If you already use Bullseye, just install Jamulus via `sudo apt-get install jamulus`.

 If you're on amd64 **Debian**/**Ubuntu**, you may try the compiled .deb packages from GitHub Actions:

 1. Download the jamulus_latest_ubuntu_amd64.deb file from the [Jamulus GitHub release](https://github.com/jamulussoftware/jamulus/releases/tag/latest) page